 Registrations with a Registration API must only proceed if the Node API version implemented exactly matches the API version used by the Registration API.

 Requirements for Registries (Registration and Query APIs)

-Implementers of the Registration and Query API MUST support at least one API version.
+Implementers of the Registration and Query API must support at least one API version.
 It is however strongly recommended that Registration and Query APIs fully support at least two and preferably more consecutive API versions (if released).
-In doing so, facilities which include a large number of Nodes can stagger their equipment upgrades whilst maintaining compatibility with a single registry.
+In doing so, facilities which include a large number of Nodes may stagger their equipment upgrades whilst maintaining compatibility with a single registry.

-When supporting multiple API versions, Query APIs MUST provide translations of resources for backwards compatibility (see Version Translations).
-For example, if the registry contains a mixture of v1.0 and v1.1 resources, a v1.0 Query API is required to provide a response containing all of these resources by removing keys from v1.1 resources which are not present in v1.0.
-Translations MUST NOT be provided for ‘/subscriptions’ endpoints, which only expose subscriptions matching the endpoint’s API version.
+When supporting multiple API versions, Query APIs must provide translations of resources for backwards compatibility (see Version Translations).
+For example, if the registry contains a mixture of v1.0 and v1.1 resources, a v1.0 Query API must provide a response containing all of these resources by removing keys from v1.1 resources which are not present in v1.0.
+Translations must not be provided for ‘/subscriptions’ endpoints, which only expose subscriptions matching the endpoint’s API version.

 When conforming a resource to an earlier API version, Query API implementations SHOULD make best efforts to remove attributes which were not references in earlier versions’ schemas.
 The core attributes which fall into this category are documented here for clarity, but the same data could be derived from analysis of the schema changes between API versions.
 Note that new attributes may defined external to this specification in the future.
 Implementations should consider this when considering how to implement this requirement.